Your generous donations help our organization provide valuable continuing education and community outreach programs.

 The FBI’s Citizens Academy program was launched in 1993 at the FBI’s Phoenix Division by then-Special Agent in Charge (SAC) Jim Ahearn.
 Ahearn decided on the “Citizens Academy” model based on his experience with a local police agency with the hope of strengthening the field office’s relationship with the community.

-Since inception, over 1,050 community, civic business, labor, media, minority, law enforcement, government, and religious leaders in Arizona have been educated about federal law enforcement issues and challenges.
-Nationally, over 10,000 citizens have participated through 57 Citizens Academies offered at each of the 56 Field Offices and at the FBI Academy Quantico, VA.
+Since inception, over 1,800 community, civic business, labor, media, minority, law enforcement, government, and religious leaders in Arizona have been educated about federal law enforcement issues and challenges.
+Nationally, over 10,000 citizens have participated in Citizens Academies offered at Field Offices across the United States and at the FBI Academy Quantico, VA.

 The goal of the Citizens Academy is to foster a greater understanding of the FBI’s role in the community through open discussion and to support the FBI’s efforts to deliver information about their role, tools, tactics, jurisdiction, and vision for the future in national law enforcement, homeland defense, and counter-terrorism on all levels.

 Graduates of the Citizens Academy (Phoenix, Tucson and Flagstaff) are invited to join our FBI Phoenix Citizens Academy Alumni Association (FBIPCAAA).
-Our organization is a non-profit 501(c)3 sole and separate from the FBI and we actively support the community outreach efforts of the FBI Phoenix field office.
+The FBIPCAAA is a non profit organization separate and apart from the FBI.

 FBIPCAAA Financial info